 Zinc-220 Side Effects

-Generic Name: zinc sulfate
+Generic name: zinc sulfate

 For Healthcare Professionals

-Applies to zinc sulfate: compounding powder, intravenous solution, oral capsule, oral tablet
+Applies to zinc sulfate: compounding powder, intravenous solution, oral capsule, oral tablet.

-Gastrointestinal side effects of zinc sulfate (the active ingredient contained in Zinc-220) when taken in large doses have included diarrhea, abdominal creams, and vomiting, usually within 3 to 10 hours of dosing.
+Gastrointestinal side effects of zinc sulfate (the active ingredient contained in Zinc-220) when taken in large doses have included diarrhea, abdominal cramps, and vomiting, usually within 3 to 10 hours of dosing.
 The symptoms go away soon after discontinuation.[Ref]

 Respiratory side effects have included losing sense of smell in patients who use nasal sprays containing zinc.[Ref]